kostr2010/calc-math/calc-math-6-sem/lab-8/README.md

 # DESCRIPTION

-`mkdir build && cd build && cmake .. && make -j`
-`./lab-8/main`
+`./lab-8/main-8`

 `python3 ../lab-8/plot.py`

-after that, plots of the equations will be generated
+will generate plots of the solutions of given equations

+`res` folder contains an example of the result of this lab

 # REQUIREMENTS